-Praise is used as a reward, together with the giving of merit badges during a special Merit Service each week.
-The merits are given to pupils for their positive actions such as good behaviour, sustained effort and co-operation with others.
+Praise is used as a reward, together with the giving a special 'Hiker of the Week' award which the whole school celebrates each week.
+These are given to pupils for their positive actions such as good behaviour, sustained effort and co-operation with others.
 'Dojo' awards are also given out for each class in the Foundation Phase and KS2 are in the process of adopting a new 'shop' reward system which will begin after Christmas.

-On occasions, some pupils may need to be disciplined for poor behaviour and our policy is to teach the children that there are consequences if they deliberately ignore the code of good behaviour, which the majority of pupils maintain in the school.
+Occassionally, some pupils may need to be disciplined for poor behaviour and our policy is to teach the children that there are consequences if they deliberately ignore the code of good behaviour, which the majority of pupils maintain in the school.
 Sanctions may include keeping a child inside at playtime and lunchtime, or removal of the pupil by the Head teacher to a place of internal exclusion.
 If poor behaviour continues, the parents are invited to discuss the matter.
 Appropriate targets will be set for the child.
 There may be a warning of temporary or permanent exclusion.
 Such cases are rare, but this action may be necessary for the welfare of the majority of pupils in the school.